joshspeagle/dynesty/docs/source/errors.rst

 and **uniform** shrinkage.

-We can simulate the joint distribution of these prior volumes by identifying continguous sequences of strictly decreasing live points and then simulating random numbers using `numpy.random.exponential`.
+We can simulate the joint distribution of these prior volumes by identifying contiguous sequences of strictly decreasing live points and then simulating random numbers using `numpy.random.exponential`.

 Jittering Runs